 - b.
 In May of 2013, Foundation management received approval from the Foundation Board of Trustees to purchase a \$5,000,000 Maryland Proton Treatment Center, LLC Senior Secured Note ("Note") that matures and is payable in full on March 31, 2018.
 MPTC has an option to extend the maturity date of this note for an additional 12 months.
 The Note paid an annual interest rate of 10% during fiscal year 2014 and due to a restructuring of the debt in September 2014, the interest rate payout increased to 12% and the Note's maturity date was extended to March 31, 2019. - c.
 In April of 2016 MPTC notified the Foundation that a technical default condition existed in its lending agreement with a third party.
 As a result, MPTC was required to stop distributions of monthly interest payments to holders of their Note.
-UMCPF did not receive its April through June 2016 interest payments from MPTC and recorded these unpaid payments as receivables on its Statement of Financial Position as of June 30, 2016.
-MPTC has informed UMCPF that it is currently negotiating an amendment to its credit agreement that will cure the technical default and MPTC will resume its monthly interest payments to UMCPF and pay any payments in arrears with an additional 2% penalty interest per the terms of the Note. - (5) Investments in special strategies are invested by USMF on behalf of UMCPF in a unitized portfolio, which utilizes an array of different investment strategies.
+UMCPF did not receive its July 2016 through June 2017 interest payments or its April 2016 through June 2016 interest payments from MPTC and recorded these unpaid payments as receivables on its Statement of Financial Position as of June 30, 2017 and June 30, 2016.
+MPTC's management has provided UMCPF with periodic financial updates, including updates regarding the restructuring of its debt.
+Because the terms and timing of MPTC's debt repayment plan are still under negotiation, UMCPF management chose to write down the outstanding interest receivable by \$327,178.
+This write-down is reflected in the amount recorded as Accrued Interest Receivable on the Statement of Financial Positon for the fiscal year ending June 30, 2017. - (5) Investments in special strategies are invested by USMF on behalf of UMCPF in a unitized portfolio, which utilizes an array of different investment strategies.
 The Foundation invests in the unitized portfolio to benefit from economies of scale to gain access to the underlying investment strategies.
 The Foundation has a unitized ownership interest in this portfolio and does not have direct ownership of the underlying investments in the portfolio.
 The investment in special strategies-USMF is presented in Level 3 in the chart above as the portfolio does not trade in an active market, pricing inputs are unobservable and the portfolio is subject to certain redemption restrictions consistent with those of the underlying investments in the portfolio, as discussed below, and subject to the discretion of the management of USMF.
 The fair value of the special strategies-USMF investment has been estimated using the net asset value per share of the portfolio based on unobservable inputs and relies on underlying general partners and investment managers for pricing information.
 The components of and a description of the investment strategies of the special strategies-USMF portfolio are as follows:

-Level 1 securities represent approximately 20.51% and 22.3% of the total investment in special strategies - USMF at June 30, 2016 and 2015, respectively, and include the following investment types:
+Level 1 securities represent approximately 30.03% and 20.51% of the total investment in special strategies - USMF at June 30, 2017 and 2016, respectively, and include the following investment types:

-Managed accounts investing in money-market funds and short-term investments
+Managed accounts investing in money-market funds and short-term investments.
 These include amounts invested in accounts with depository institutions and managed accounts which are readily convertible to known amounts of cash.
 Money-market and short-term investments are unitized to maintain liquidity for spending needs and unfunded commitment liability.
 Total deposits maintained at these institutions at times exceed the amount insured by federal agencies and therefore, bear a risk of loss.
 The unitized portfolio has not experienced such losses on these funds.